Moslem-Sh/CL_Medical_Images/README.md

 ---------

-The directory tree structure for the Dataset folder should be like this (containing images):
+The directory tree structure for the "Dataset" folder should be like this (containing images):

 ├── PICAI